chetansinghsajwan/notes/http/methods/options.md

 A request with an asterisk `*` as the request target applies to the server in general rather than to a specific resource.
 Since a server's communication options typically depend on the resource, the request is only useful as a "ping" or "no-op" type of method; it does nothing beyond allowing the client to test the capabilities of the server.
 For example, this can be used to test a proxy for HTTP/1.1 conformance (or lack thereof).

+A server generating a successful response to OPTIONS _SHOULD_ send any header that might indicate optional features implemented by the server and applicable to the target resource.

+The response content, if any, might also describe the communication options in a machine or human-readable representation.

 ## References

 - https://httpwg.org/specs/rfc9110.html#OPTIONS